404src/exocore/_articles/ccna-summary.md

 There are some key benefits to split-MAC architecture, here are a few:
 - Scalability: With a WLC (or multiple in very large networks) it's much simpler to build and support a network with thousands of APs.
-- Dyanmic channel assignment: The WLC can automatically select which channel each AP should use.
+- Dynamic channel assignment: The WLC can automatically select which channel each AP should use.
-- Tranmit power optimization: The WLC can automatically set the appropriate transmit power for each AP.
+- Transmit power optimization: The WLC can automatically set the appropriate transmit power for each AP.
 - Self-healing wireless coverage: When an AP stops functioning, the WLC can increase the transmit power of nearby APs to avoid coverage holes.
 - Seamless roaming: Clients can roam between APS with no noticeable delay.
 - Client load balancing: If a client is in range of two APs, the WLC can associate the client with the least-used AP, to balance the load among APs.